masonpimentel/nix-server-onedrive-client/README.md

 ------------ |
 _Getting a client secret_ |

 Next you're going to want to add your platform.
-We're going to authenticate in the browser so click on "Add Platform", then "Web"
+We're going to authenticate in the browser so click on "Add Platform", then "Web".

 ![](documentation/screenshots/screen3.png) |